GregValiant/GV-PostProcessors/prusa-orca-bambu scripts/README.md

 "C:\Users\PathToPython\Python313\python.exe" "C:\Users\grego\Documents\PrusaScripts\GregValiants_SearchAndReplace.py";
 "C:\Users\PathToPython\Python313\python.exe" "C:\Users\grego\Documents\PrusaScripts\GregValiants_AdvancedFanControl.py";

+*I keep a simple text file with the above lines in it.
+When I need to use a script, I open that file and copy the line and paste it into the post-processor box of the slicer.*

 As each post-processor runs it will open a command window and you will be asked for your input.
 The scripts attempt to catch typos, but you need to be careful.

 2/25/2025  Added the Display Layer and ET script.